-The initial framework of the study called for interviews of 20 recent graduates and 20 employers; however, we soon discovered that graduate participants were unable to provide adequate insights into the hiring and job searching process.
-Consequently, we recommended research efforts to continue with a stronger focus on employers, who had distinct preferences and insights to offer regarding the types of graduates they hire and what makes their candidacy stand out.
+EchoUser worked with AGU to develop a research strategy and tactical plan based on the direction provided by AGU.
+The initial framework called for interviews of 20 recent graduates and 20 employers, but it was soon discovered that graduate participants were unable to provide adequate insights into the hiring and job searching process.
+Consequently, the research efforts were refocused on employers who had distinct preferences and insights to offer regarding the types of graduates they hire and what makes their candidacy stand out.

-Working in collaboration with project stakeholders, the EchoUser team developed a research strategy and tactical plan based on the direction provided by AGU, and crafted interviews that aligned with project goals.
-Over the span of three weeks, EchoUser conducted in-person and remote interviews with 21 employer participants and three graduate participants, and then parsed data for valuable insights that could inform the design and functional composition of GeoLEAD.
-Through these interviews, we were able to both quantify and qualify the most important traits to employers, which we compiled into an “ideal candidate persona” and presented to AGU along with the bulk of our findings at the conclusion of the study.
+Over the span of three weeks, EchoUser conducted in-person and remote interviews with 21 employer participants and three graduate participants, parsing data for valuable insights that could inform the design and functional composition of GeoLEAD.
+Through these interviews, EchoUser was able to both quantify and qualify the most important traits to employers, which were compiled into an “ideal candidate persona” and presented to AGU along with the bulk of the research findings.

-Our partners at AGU were pleased with our research findings to the extent that they called for a second round of research, in which we formatted and provided an alternate version of the findings presentation as a deliverable for AGU management to use and present internally.
+AGU was pleased with the research findings to the extent that they called for a second round of research.
+EchoUser formatted and provided an alternate version of the findings presentation as a deliverable for AGU management to use and present internally.